 Partially, it was a lie.

-In reality I knew that only my actions had an impact from now on.
+In reality, I knew that only my actions had an impact from now on.
 The Mandalorian was only interested in what I was planning to do.
 What I was planning to present.
-During the short discussion I had not brought up an intention of leaving the planet in the presence of the people currently accompanying me.
-For all the very good reasons: I strongly doubted that either of my companions shared similar travel plans to mine.
+During the short discussion, I had not brought up an intention of leaving the planet in the presence of the people currently accompanying me.
+Due to very good reasons: I strongly doubted either of my companions shared similar travel plans to mine.
 Although our target was identical for now, it could not last.

 …True control.
 It is hidden…